ir4klis/sp_nodes/README.md

 ## ROS sp_nodes package

-Package containing two publisherers (publisherA.py) and (publisherB.py) and a subscriber (subscriber.py) nodes.
+Package containing two publishers (publisherA.py) and (publisherB.py) and a subscriber (subscriber.py) nodes.
 Each publisher has its own topic (sp_node_a and sp_node_b) and subscriber subscribes to both of them.
 Quick way to test communication between multiple machines.